bruno-rodrigues-bitsight/contrib-almaraz/README.md

 Almaraz is built on top of [Reactor](https://projectreactor.io/) and [Spring WebFlux](https://spring.io/).

+See the [example](example/README.md) to know how to use Almaraz in a real WebFlux application.

 Almaraz receives the name from a Spanish nuclear power plant.
 This is a reference of the **reactive** nature of this library.

 ![Almaraz](doc/almaraz.jpeg)